AranMoha/CV/content/publication/dimensionality-reduction/index.md

 ---
-title: 'Towards Optimized Parallel Robots for Human-Robot Collaboration by Combined Structural and Dimensional Synthesis'
+title: 'Physical-oriented and machine learning-based emission modeling in a diesel compression ignition engine: Dimensionality reduction and regression'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Aran Mohammad
+  - Reza Rezaei
+  - Christopher Hayduk
+  - Thaddaeus Delebinski
-  - Thomas Seel
+  - Saeid Shahpouri
-  - Moritz Schappler
+  - Mahdi Shahbakhti

  # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2024-03-14T00:00:00Z'
+date: '2022-01-06T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).